ronellroxas/stadvdb/README.md

 1. npm install
 2. create a new database in localhost with name `warehouse`
 3. Run the star warehouse sql script found inside `./data/cleaned/`
-4. Run `node ETLscript.js` to perform the ETL process.
+4. Run `node ETLscript.js` on root folder to perform the ETL process.